Ansett New Zealand Flight 703: Aftermath

 At the time of the incident, New Zealand had not enacted section 5.12 of Convention on International Civil Aviation Annex 13, which made evidence taken as part of an accident investigation inadmissible in criminal proceedings.
 As part of the criminal inquiry, Police requested the original cockpit voice recorder tape from the TAIC.
 After the TAIC refused, the police sought a High Court order to procure the tape, which was denied on the basis the CVR was inadmissible in court.
 The Police appealed to the Court of Appeal, who overturned the High Court's ruling and held the police did have the right to procure the tape and for it to be admissible.
 In response, Parliament passed the Transport Accident Investigation Commission Amendment Act 1999 to implement section 5.12 of Annex 13.
 The amendment Act came into force on 10 September 1999, but only applied to accidents and incidents on or after that date.

 As a result of the police investigation, Captain Garry Sotheran was charged in April 2000 with four counts of manslaughter and three counts of injuring passengers.
 After a six-week trial at the Palmerston North High Court in June 2001, the jury found Sotheran not guilty on all charges.

 In popular culture

-Ansett New Zealand Flight 703 was dramatised in the 8th episode of Season 21 on the show Mayday titled "Caught in a Jam".
+The events of Flight 703 were featured in the 2021 episode "Caught in a Jam", of the Canadian TV series Mayday.